arpruss/atari2600dumper/README.txt

 In theory, the bankswitching of all classic cartridge types other than F0 and UA is supported, and they should all detect.

 In practice, only F8 and DPC have been tested.
-Very likely a number will fail to autodetect or dump.
+Very likely a number of other types will fail to autodetect or dump.
 To improve support, either donate a cartridge or help me with testing.

 Once you have a cartridge inserted successfully, you can send some commands to the device.